-I enjoy watching bats fly over our house at night and I was looking forward to teaching my edelst daughter what we can learn from watching a flying fox colony.
+I enjoy watching bats fly over our house at night.
+One particular night, I was looking forward to teaching my eldest daughter what we can learn from watching a flying fox colony.

-Except, when we went to our local park to watch the bats and get some great photos, they had left.
+We went for a stroll to our local park to watch the bats and get some great photos… but by the time we arrived, every single one of them had left!

 I was so disappointed.

-I really want to encourage you to visit a bat colony and observe these flying mammals.
-You will learn so much just by taking some quiet time, near their roosting site, to sit and watch.
-It’s such a simple activity but there’s so much to learn and so much to see.
+If you’re an animal enthusiast, or even just slightly interested in the comings and goings of night life, I strongly encourage you to visit a bat colony!
+You will learn so much just by taking some quiet time near their roosting site to sit and watch.
+It’s such a simple activity, yet there’s so much to learn and so much to see.

 What to take: